mocklis/mocklis.docs/source/faq/index.rst

     });

 Again the compiler infers the type parameters, and you can of course shorten the lambda considerably.
-But in short: you may be presented with steps that use ``ValueTuple``, in which case it generally pays to look for a different step (or overload of the same step) that doesn't.
+But in short: you may be presented with steps that use ``ValueTuple``, in which case it generally pays to look for versions of those steps that don't.

 "Missing" mock
 ==============